Computer Science, New York University–Tandon School of Engineering

 Molecular Biology, Colorado College

 My grand plan is to become a molecular anthropologist.
 I want to study human migration patterns and human ancestral relations.
 My aspirations are tightly tied to my identity.
 As a child born under the One Child Policy, I often struggle with the definition and essence of my identity.
 This internal conflict drives my constant search for meaning in the world.
+(Jia is the recipient of the 2019 Chinese-American Dream Award Scholarship, proudly sponsored by the World Journal.)

 Critical Communications and Spanish, Butler University